Sibelius (train)

-The service, along with Repin, was discontinued on 12 December 2010 when it was replaced by the new high speed service Allegro.
+This rail service, along with Repin, was discontinued on 12 December 2010 when it was replaced by the new high speed service Allegro.
 Some of the carriages of the train were supposed to be used on regular traffic between Helsinki and Joensuu on IC 5/12 starting on 31 October 2011, but their introduction was delayed until 10 January 2012 due to pending homologation from the Finnish Transport Safety Agency (TraFi).
 For instance, the bogies of the carriages had to be changed.